 My fee for a session is $150.
 If your financial situation is difficult, or if you are a student or are on a pension, the concession rate is $95.
 However, I am happy to negotiate a fee if you are in the situation of needing help but cannot meet the concession rate.

 Currently, Medicare does not cover counselling.
 The Australian Counsellors Association is lobbying the government to change this situation.

-Working with me, it is also not possible for you to gain a rebate from your Health Insurance but it is worth noting that counsellors and psychologists can charge up to $240 an hour and the gap after a rebate amounts to more than a session with a counsellor who charges at the lower end of the fee scale.
+Working with me, it is also not possible for you to gain a rebate from your Health Insurance.
+It is worth noting however that psychologists can charge up to $260 an hour and the gap after rebate can amount to more than the concession rate for a session with a counsellor.

 My private practice is located in Wollongbar in the Northern Rivers, NSW, Australia.

 The reasons people seek counselling are numerous.
 They include all the things that rob us of the freedom to love and be loved and to live satisfying and fulfilling lives.

 Following are some of the reasons people seek help:

 - wanting to be free of feeling anxious all the time;

 - seeking a way to deal with losing a loved one and feeling that going on without him or her is impossible;